linux-fertxo/docker/crowdsec/README.md

 Some modifications need to be made to Traefik so that it works in coordination with Crowdsec.
 In this repository you can find [a section dedicated to Traefik](../traefik/).
 In that example, both `docker-compose.yml`, `traefik.yml`, `middlewares.yml` and `middlewares-chains.yml` have all the necessary lines, but commented out.
 You just have to uncomment them and restart Traefik to take effect.

-In other existing guides I've hit on Internet, it's common to find Crowdsec service together with [Traefik-Crowdsec-Bouncer](https://github.com/fbonalair/traefik-crowdsec-bouncer) by [Fabien Bonalair](https://github .com/fbonalair), as an additional service within `docker-compose.yml`.
+In other existing guides I've hit on Internet, it's common to find Crowdsec service together with [Traefik-Crowdsec-Bouncer](https://github.com/fbonalair/traefik-crowdsec-bouncer) by [Fabien Bonalair](https://github.com/fbonalair), as an additional service in `docker-compose.yml`.
 However, at the time of writing this guide, this container has not been updated for 2+ years and since then there are new features (such as support for AppSec), so in this case we will use the [Crowdsec-Bouncer-Traefik-Plugin](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin) plugin by [maxlerebourg](https://github.com/maxlerebourg). **From here, my most sincere thanks to both of them for their work.**

 The most notable difference between the two *bouncers* is that the plugin is defined inside Traefik's static configuration file (`traefik.yml`) and not as another service in `docker-compose.yml`, so there's no need to spin up any additional containers alongside Crowdsec.

->If we are also users of **Cloudflare proxy** (the famous orange cloud), we also take the opportunity to introduce [Real IP from Cloudflare Proxy/Tunnel](https://plugins.traefik.io/plugins/62e97498e2bf06d4675b9443/real-ip-from-cloudflare-proxy-tunnel) *plugin* from [BetterCorp](https://github.com/BetterCorp) **(also thanks to BetterCorp from here)**, which allows us to pass the real IP from the requester.
+>If we are also users of **Cloudflare proxy** (the famous orange cloud), we also take this opportunity to introduce [Real IP from Cloudflare Proxy/Tunnel](https://plugins.traefik.io/plugins/62e97498e2bf06d4675b9443/real-ip-from-cloudflare-proxy-tunnel) *plugin* from [BetterCorp](https://github.com/BetterCorp) **(also thanks to BetterCorp from here)**, which allows us to pass the real IP from the requester.
 >Actually this is **not necessary for Crowdsec**, since Traefik is able to write the real IP in its access log, but **other services that we use** later (and that do not have to access log files) **will indeed need it**.
 Also, it doesn't hurt anyone, so we leave it on. 😎👍

 In `traefik.yml` uncomment the following block: